 Sit all the way back in your chair and take full advantage of the lower back support.
 The knees should be bent at a 90-degree angle with the feet flat on the floor or on a footrest.

 Proper Screen Height

 The height of the computer screen should not be too high or too low.
 Your eyes should aim at the center of the screen without having to crane your neck up or down.
 It should be directly in front to avoid tilting or turning your head.
 A laptop should be raised anywhere from 5 to 10 inches to provide the proper height.

 Don’t go for the multitask when it comes to the phone.
 Having the phone between your neck/shoulder and working at the same time can lead to stressing your back and hurting/injuring the muscles.
 Turn on the speaker or use a headset to avoid the awkward neck position.

 Proper breathing keeps the body and the muscles in the mid and lower back nicely relaxed.
 Improper breathing can make the nervous system react, causing pain or discomfort.
 Breathing exercises can be a way to target lower back pain/s.
 No special equipment is needed and can be done anywhere, anytime.
 Concentration is the key.
 Inhale and bring the navel towards the spine and then exhale.
 This exercise will engage the core muscles and will support the upper body.

 Eliminate Low Back Pain

-The information herein on "Working from Home with Back Pain El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Working from Home with Back Pain El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*